steebchen/cartridge-slot-sdk/SETUP.md

 The package has been tested and verified to:

-- ✅ Generate types successfully from `slot/schema.json`
+- ✅ Generate types successfully from the remote schema
 - ✅ Build without TypeScript errors
 - ✅ Include proper GraphQL operations for `createDeployment` and `updateDeployment`
 - ✅ Pass type checking for all exported functions